iron-io/docs/worker/start/first-worker/index.md

 }
 </style>

-# Creating and Running your First Worker
+# Creating and Running Your First Worker

 {% if page.languages %}
 {% include language-switcher-head.html %}